OctopusDeploy/docs/src/pages/integrations/github/github-fork-repo.md

 layout: src/layouts/Default.astro
 pubDate: 2023-09-18
 title: 'GitHub - Fork Repo'
+description: >-
-description: 'Forks a repo in GitHub and returns the new repo URL in the output variable `NewRepo`.
-If the new repo already exists, it is not modified.'
+Forks a repo in GitHub and returns the new repo URL in the output variable `NewRepo`.
+If the new repo already exists, it is not modified.
 navMenu: false
 # Set to true when launched
 navSitemap: false